 Snacks for the drive

 Us Kiwi’s do snacks well.
-Make sure you pack the favourites: Whittakers Chocolate (available in every flavor from hokey pokey to peanut butter to dark salted caramel), pineapple lumps (you might question them at first – but trust us, they’re addictive), chocolate marshmallow fish and afghan biscuits.
+Make sure you pack the favourites to fuel your journey: Whittakers Chocolate (from hokey pokey to peanut butter to dark salted caramel, its hard to pick which!), pineapple lumps, chocolate marshmallow fish and afghan biscuits.

 Feeling particularly fancy?
 New Zealand is known for its dairy, with award-winning cheeses coming out of the country each year.
 Pick up a couple of varieties at the above-mentioned Gibbston Valley Winery for a roadside cheeseboard on one of your rest stops.